Caleb-Neal-Smith/CSC3100-Group_Project/README.md

 # **changelog**

+### 4.18.1
+**added**
+- none

+**changed**
+- modified navLogout to have an if statement where depending on the screen it's in, it will close that and logout.
+Currently it only opens the login screen next to the current one and changes the navbar.

+**to do**
+- change account button to 3 lines to make it more uniform like a normal webpage
+- change account dropdown to only show login or register

 ### 4.18.0
 **added**
 - added a return to dashboard function

 **changed**
 - modified the existing buttons to simply call the returnHome() function

-**to do**
-- change account button to 3 lines to make it more uniform like a normal webpage
-- change home button to actually send you to the dashboard(wip)
-- change account dropdown to only show login/register
-- need to modify navLogout to have an if statement where depending on the screen it's in, it will close that and logout.
-Currently it only opens the login screen next to the current one and changes the navbar. (next)

 ### 4.11.1